Resourcecode-project/py-resourcecode/doc/index.rst

 Reporting bugs
 ---------------

-If you think you found a bug in `resourcecode`, even if you are unsure, please let me know.
-The easiest way is to send me an `email <mailto:nicolas.raillard@ifremer.fr>`.
+If you think you found a bug in `resourcecode`, even if you are unsure, please let us know.
+The easiest way is to open an `issue <https://github.com/Resourcecode-project/py-resourcecode/issues>`.
+Alternatively, you can send me an `email <mailto:nicolas.raillard@ifremer.fr>`.

 Please try to create a reproducible example with the minimal amount of code required to reproduce the bug you encountered.